DON'T MISS OUT

 Taxes on Royalty Payments in the Philippines

-The Bureau of Internal Revenue taxes income received from royalties a bit differently than other types of income.
-Because of that, if your business collects royalties, you need to know how they’re taxed, but you also need to ensure that you don’t accidentally confuse royalties with service fees.
-Here’s an overview of the essentials.
+The Bureau of Internal Revenue taxes income received from royalties a bit differently than other types of income are taxed.
+Because of this, if your business collects royalties, you need to know how they’re taxed, but you also need to ensure that you don’t accidentally confuse royalties with service fees.

 What Are Royalties?

 Basically, a royalty is a payment for the use of proprietary information.
-For instance, when a theater group pays a playwright to use their script, that is a royalty payment.
-Similarly, when a TV station pays a production company to air their films, that’s also a royalty payment.
-However, royalties aren’t just related to the entertainment industry.
-They are also widely used in science, technology, industry, and commercial fields.
+For instance, when a theater group pays a playwright to use their script or when a TV station pays a production company to air their films, those also deemed royalty payments.
+However, royalties aren’t just related to the entertainment industry, they are also widely used in science, technology, industry, and commercial fields.

 Royalties vs. Fees for Service